m-a-g-a/Julia-for-Dynamic-Systems/README.md

-# Julia-for-Dynamical-Systems
-Dyamic Systems simulation and analysis made using Julia programming language
+# Sloshing and Parametric Ressonance

 To Read about this work and how to cite it: